OpenClaw Security Hardening Guide for VPS Deployments

 PubkeyAuthentication yes

-After changing SSH configuration, test a second SSH session before closing the first one so you do not accidentally lock yourself out.
+After changing SSH configuration, keep your current SSH session open and test a second session before closing the first one.
+This helps prevent accidental lockout.

 Enable a Firewall

-A VPS running OpenClaw should have a default-deny firewall posture.
-Only required services should be exposed.
-For many deployments, SSH is the only public port that needs to be reachable.
+A VPS running OpenClaw should use a default-deny firewall posture.
+Only required services should be reachable from the public internet.
+For many OpenClaw VPS deployments, SSH is the only public port that needs to be open.

 Example UFW baseline:

-If you use a VPN such as WireGuard or a private network such as Tailscale, allow OpenClaw access only through that private interface.
-Do not open the Gateway port to the public internet unless you fully understand the risk and have authentication, firewall restrictions, TLS, logging, and monitoring in place.
+If you use Tailscale, WireGuard, or another private network, allow OpenClaw access only through that private interface.
+Do not open the OpenClaw Gateway port to the public internet unless you have strong authentication, TLS, firewall restrictions, logging, and monitoring in place.

 Run OpenClaw Under a Dedicated Linux User